telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/batch/storage_cluster.md

 HttpFS must be configured as stated in the [official documentation](http://hadoop.apache.org/docs/current/hadoop-hdfs-httpfs/ServerSetup.html).

 The ssh server could be used with the default configuration.
 More relevant is the creation of an administrative Unix user with sudo permissions and creating a public-private key pair for that user; the public key must be installed.
-This user is required by the Cosmos GUI in order to run centain administration commands on the computing cluster.
+This user is required by the Cosmos GUI in order to run certain administration commands on the computing cluster.
 See annex A for more details about doing it.

 [Top](#top)